 Oil Painting and Cold Wax Techniques

-TEMPERING: The pure medium is first thoroughly mixed and blended with each individual color (tube oil colors or pure pigments).
+First, the pure medium is thoroughly mixed and blended with each individual color (tube oil colors or pure pigments).
 Mix with a painting knife or spatula.
 This is known as tempering.
 After the virgin colors are tempered by the medium, they may then be intermixed and used in any fashion that the artist dictates.

 The proportions of medium to pigment depend largely on the characteristics of the pigment and the desires of the artist.
 Mix desired proportions of wax medium with oil colors or dry pigments.
 (Some common ratios are 10% – 25% to 90% – 75% oil paint for oil painting; and 30% – 50% wax to 70% to 50% oil paint for more impasto techniques.
 As stated before, however, the proportions are flexible and depend on the effect the artist is trying to achieve).

 Apply at room temperature using a brush or palette knife.
-The translucent wax allows light to penetrate into the paint body giving richness and vibrancy of tone.
+The translucent wax allows light to penetrate into the paint body giving richness as well as vibrancy of tone.
 Cold wax paintings dry and cure faster than pure oil paintings, and may be polished when dry if desired.

-MIXED MEDIA: Wax is unlimited in this technique.
-Thinned washes or thick translucent impastos of Dorland’s Wax Medium may be applied over drawn or painted artwork, or combined with a wide variety of media; dry or dispersed pigments, metallic powders, tempera powders, paper, wood, etc. A Masonite or wood panel with a gesso ground makes an excellent support.
-Use the wax for over painting, glazing, finishing, as a resist, etc.
+Wax is unlimited in this technique.
+Thinned washes or thick translucent impastos of Dorland’s Wax Medium may be applied over drawn or painted artwork, or combined with a wide variety of media; dry or dispersed pigments, metallic powders, tempera powders, and paper, as well as wood, etc. A Masonite or wood panel with a gesso ground makes an excellent support.
+Use the wax for over painting, glazing, and finishing, as well as a resist, etc.

-GLAZING AND THINNING: Use turpentine and/or poppy seed oil for thinning or glazing to desired consistency.
-Adding Damar Varnish or another good quality artist’s varnish will increase gloss and improve brushability.
-Other additives such as cobalt drying agents, etc., can be experimented with in conjunction with Dorland’s, but may take away the characteristics of the wax.
+Use turpentine and/or poppy seed oil for thinning or glazing to desired consistency.
+Adding Damar Varnish or another good quality artist’s varnish will increase gloss and improve brush-ability.
+Other additives such as cobalt drying agents, can be experimented with in conjunction with Dorland’s, but may take away the characteristics of the wax.

-WAX COATING PAINTINGS: For oils, cold wax, caseins, tempera, etc., rub wax medium over painting, brush off excess, smooth with brush (soft horsehair shoe brushes are excellent) and let dry several days or weeks before final polishing with a soft lint free cloth.
-Use directly from jar.
+For oils, cold wax, caseins, tempera, etc., rub wax medium over painting, brush off excess, smooth with brush (soft horsehair shoe brushes are excellent).
+Let dry several days or weeks before final polishing with a soft lint-free cloth.
+Use directly from the jar.
 For brushing or spraying, thin wax medium to a liquid with turpentine or mineral spirits.
-For more gloss, add damar or modern water-white synthetic varnishes that are turpentine soluble.
+For more gloss, add dammar resin or modern water-white synthetic varnishes that are turpentine soluble.

-FRAME FINISHING: Use gold, silver, or other metallic powders, dry pigments, oil colors, dyes, etc., mixed with wax medium.
+Use gold, silver, or other metallic powders, dry pigments, oil colors, or dyes, etc., mixed with wax medium.
 Rub on frame, wipe off excess, and polish.
 For spray or spatter, thin to liquid.

-PHOTO SEALING: Rub wax medium over photo, brush off excess, smooth surface with brush, polish immediately to desired surface.
+Rub wax medium over photo, brush off excess, smooth surface with brush.
+Then, polish immediately to desired surface.

-BASIC CLEANING FORMULA: Mix 1 part Dorland’s Wax Medium to 6 parts turpentine.
+Mix 1 part Dorland’s Wax Medium to 6 parts turpentine.
 Rub on with cloth or swab, wipe off, repeat as necessary.
-(For more “bite,” add alcohol, diacetone, or acetone to the above formula.
-CAUTION: These solvents may work faster, but are extremely flammable, toxic, and may remove paints and varnishes.)
+For more “bite,” add alcohol, diacetone, or acetone to the above formula.
+CAUTION: These solvents may work faster, but are extremely flammable, toxic, and may remove paints as well as varnishes.

-WAX POLISHING: Mix 1 part wax medium with 2 parts mineral spirits for a basic polishing wax.
+Mix 1 part wax medium to 2 parts mineral spirits for a basic polishing wax.
 Rub on, wipe off, and polish immediately.

-WAX STABILIZING: For porous and weakened pieces, worm eaten wood, weathered and decaying objects, repeatedly coat the surface with wax medium while using heat lamps to keep the surface warm and aid in penetration (Use heat lamps in well ventilated area).
-For hard to move garden sculpture, apply wax medium in hot sun.
+For porous and weakened pieces, worm eaten wood, weathered and decaying objects, repeatedly coat the surface with wax medium while using heat lamps to keep the surface warm and aid in penetration (Use heat lamps in well ventilated area).
+For hard to move garden sculptures, apply wax medium in the hot sun.